housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 Ahead-of-Time compilation
 -
-Components along with HTML templates are the foundation of any Angular application.
+Components, along with their HTML templates, are the foundation of any Angular application.
 By default, this is all converted into viable JavaScript when you run the application in the browser.
 In other words, compilation happens ***Just-in-Time***.

 One way we can make an Angular app load faster is to run its compiler under ***Ahead-of-Time*** conditions.
-This means that instead of running every time we load the application, the compiler runs once during the build step.
+This means that the compiler only runs once during the build step.
 The app does not have to compile when you try to load it in the browser.

 With Angular CLI, creating a production build is as simple as a terminal command.